epfl-ada/ada-2023-project-badanalysist/README.md

 # Title
 ## Abstract
-TBC
+A 150 word description of the project idea and goals.
+What’s the motivation behind your project?
+What story would you like to tell, and why?

 ## Research questions
-- question 1
-- question 2
-- ...
+A list of research questions you would like to address during the project.

 ## Data (Xinyi)
-Content
+- Why do we select these data?
+- Data processing
+- Data description (That you understand what's in the data (formats, distributions, missing values, correlations, etc.)

 ## Project plans
 ### Task 1: Clustering for Popularity and User Preference (Siyuan)
-a.
-What we will do. (the motivation behind your project?
+-	What we will do. (the motivation behind your project?
 What story would you like to tell, and why?)
-b.
-Methods
+- Methods （That you have a reasonable plan and ideas for methods you’re going to use, giving their essential mathematical details in the notebook.）
-c.
-Data relevance (Show us that you’ve read the docs and some examples)
+- Data relevance (Show us that you’ve read the docs and some examples)
-d.
-Feasibility
+- Feasibility （That your plan for analysis and communication is reasonable and sound, potentially discussing alternatives to your choices that you considered but dropped.）

 ### Task 2: Beer Name Reflect Beer Flavor (Zhixun)
-a.
-What we will do. (the motivation behind your project?
+- What we will do. (the motivation behind your project?
 What story would you like to tell, and why?)
-b.
-Methods
+- Methods （That you have a reasonable plan and ideas for methods you’re going to use, giving their essential mathematical details in the notebook.）
-c.
-Data relevance (Show us that you’ve read the docs and some examples)
+- Data relevance (Show us that you’ve read the docs and some examples)
-d.
-Feasibility
+- Feasibility （That your plan for analysis and communication is reasonable and sound, potentially discussing alternatives to your choices that you considered but dropped.）

 ### Taks 3: Recommendation Function (Yihan)
-a.
-What we will do. (the motivation behind your project?
+- What we will do. (the motivation behind your project?
 What story would you like to tell, and why?)
-b.
-Methods
+- Methods （That you have a reasonable plan and ideas for methods you’re going to use, giving their essential mathematical details in the notebook.）
-c.
-Data relevance (Show us that you’ve read the docs and some examples)
+- Data relevance (Show us that you’ve read the docs and some examples)
-d.
-Feasibility
+- Feasibility

 ## Timeline
 TBC